 Some event suppliers pick up the phone immediately, others will give you a canned email response that they can take up to 48 hours to respond.
 In other cases, you may need to allow time for overseas suppliers to give you a quote.
-See our blog post on how to get the fastest responses.
+See our blog post on how to get the fastest responses from suppliers.

 If you have a long lead time you have the time to do research as well as to find the best price for certain items.

 Planning a party in two weeks' time means you run being disappointed that what you'd love to include isn't available, or won't arrive in time.

 2. Think about the space to be decorated